Child Custody & Divorce Resources

 Win Your Child Custody War

-Over 700 triple columned pages of vital information about
+Over 800 triple-columned pages of vital

-fighting for custody of your children.
-This book is for parents facing a vicious
+information about fighting for custody of your children.
+This book is

-or dangerous person on the other side.
-Topics include; home study, psychological
+for parents facing a vicious or dangerous person on the other side.

-Parental Alienation Syndrome, how to turn hearsay into documented evidence,
+Alienation Syndrome, how to turn hearsay into documented evidence,

-hiring a great attorney and grounds for suing a bad one, the difference between
+hiring a great attorney and grounds for suing a bad one, the difference

 grandparent rights and attorneys.
-This manual has been on the market longer and
+This manual has been on the market

-is updated more often than any other available.
-Click here to see how parents,
+longer, and is updated more often, than any other available.
+Click here

-grandparents and professionals
+to see how parents, grandparents and professionals

 Praise

 this manual.
-For people going through a divorce or the never married
+For people going through a divorce or the never-married

-Available at Amazon.com
+Available at Amazon.com the biggest,

 My Child